u-rogel/solid-fetch/README.md

 ## Solid-Fetch

-SolidFetch is created with one goal in mind, to make client-server communication as easy as possible.
+SolidFetch is created with one goal in mind, to make client-server-requests as easy as possible.
 These means: less code, less headache and more power over the communication channel.

 ### Core tools
-Supporting injectable request properties in url, parameters, search-query and headers.
+Supporting injectable request properties in url, parameters, search-query, headers and body.
 Supporting intercepting requests, responses and errors to easily control and maintain communication with servers.

 ## Install